thupalo/regon-mcp-server/docs/CONFIGURATION.md

 This guide covers how to configure the REGON MCP Server for different environments and applications, including VS Code, LM Studio, and Claude.ai.

+> **🆕 2025 Update**: VS Code MCP configuration now uses `.vscode/mcp.json` instead of `settings.json`.
+This guide has been updated to reflect the new format.

 ## 📋 Table of Contents

 - [API Key Setup](#-api-key-setup)